 See above mentioned register numbers.
 Use ModbusTCP unitid 100.

-MQTT is available both on the local broker on the Venus-device, as well as remotely through the secure could connection.
+MQTT is available both on the local broker on the GX device, as well as remotely through the secure could connection.

 Start reading here.

 The ESS related D-Bus paths are:

 Note that the paths are represented as percentage, but should be used as on/off switch (0: off, 100: on).

 In Mode 1, standalone operation, the ESS control system tries to keep the power flowing through the grid meter at 0 Watt (so no power is taken in from the grid, nor is any power fed back to the grid).
 Mode 2 means you actively control the target for the grid power.
 Setting the target to 100 Watt means that the system tries to take 100 Watt from the grid.
 The power will be used to feed the loads or charge the battery.
 Similar, a negative value will instruct the system to feed back power to the grid.
 This will be PV power when possible, otherwise the battery will be discharged.
 Reset the setpoint back to 0 Watt, and you are back in standard mode again.